patilreena/portfolio/README.md

 ## Design Methodology Followed

+ Demonstrate your understanding of your site's audience In considering the site's audience, user stories were created.
+These can be viewed https://trello.com/b/SXUAC3Nc/portfolio

 ### Pintrest Mood board
 This design is finalised based on the inspirations that I drew from quite few deisgn on the web , I have collated them in a pinterest moodboard.